 What volunteers do

-Whether providing on the ground support or raising community awareness, the Victoria State Emergency Service (VICSES) values people who can use their varied skills and experiences to act in a wide range of roles.
+The Victoria State Emergency Service (VICSES) values people who can bring different skills and experiences to meet a wide range of needs.

 - Media and public relations

 Learn more about the kinds of non-operational support roles that you could do.

 If you're aged 15-18, you can still join a VICSES unit as a youth volunteer.
 Although you won't be able to undertake operational roles, you will receive nationally-recognised training in all volunteer skills and enjoy the regular benefits that come with volunteering.
 Learn more about becoming a youth volunteer.

 Associate members provide valuable assistance in the running and upkeep of a unit.
 If you don't want to be called out during the night but are willing to volunteer your time to assist your local unit at a time that suits your schedule, this type of membership may be for you.
 Find out more about becoming an associate member.